MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/prepare-go-live-case-study.md

 ﻿---
 title: Case study in go-live readiness
-description: Learn from a case study how to prepare your Dynamics 365 project for a smooth go-live. ms.date: 01/30/2024 ms.topic: conceptual
+description: Learn from a case study how to prepare your Dynamics 365 project for a smooth go-live, including outlines on the decision made and lessons learned. ms.date: 01/30/2024 ms.topic: conceptual
 author: vaniusca